 University of Maryland Engineering School.
 Shortly after graduating Fred and a couple of his friends started a small parcel delivery business and successfully grew the business to be the largest parcel delivery company on the East Coast.
 He is on the board of few non-profit organizations and is a firm believer in giving back to his community especially to the Iranian American community which is part of his heritage.
 In his spare time he loves to take part in triathlon races and has completed few Marathon and triathlon events.

-Maryland School of Law where she concentrated in Health Law, holds a Master of Arts degree from New York University and a Bachelor of Science degree with Honors in Chemistry and French from Dickinson College.
+Maryland Francis King Carey School of Law, an M.A. from NYU and a B.S. with Honors in Chemistry and French from Dickinson College.

-She is passionate about Persian language, literature and culture and hopes to pass this love on to the next generation of Iranian Americans.
+Mojdeh is passionate about Persian language, literature and culture and hopes to pass this love on to the next generation of Iranian-Americans.

 Hossein Noshirvani has been on the Board of IACC since December 2013.
 Hossein is a 20-year technology executive and entrepreneur .
 He is currently the CEO of Meddbase(www.meddbase.com), a company that provides SaaS EHR to hospitals and large medical practices.
 He lives in Bethesda, MD with his son and dog.
 As a father who wants to pass on the traditions and language of Iran to his children, being involved with the IACC is a unique opportunity to maintain the heritage for his family.